bermarte/app-theme/development-strategy.md

 1. Write initial, basic development strategy
 1. Turn on GitHub Pages (https://bermarte.github.io/acme-web-design/)
 1. Clone this repo locally
-1. Edit your development strategy
+1. Edit your development strategy locally
-1. add, commit, push on GitHub server your development strategy
+1. Add, commit, push on GitHub server your development strategy

-...
+1. Download the code to copy the images and the CSS framework ...